mtruon/shopify-mobile-dev-f19/README.md

 I wanted to draw a bezier curve or explore other possible solutions instead of my current solution to highlighting a user's currently selected items.
 Within the implementation, I generated valid lines represented as a set of coordinates.
 This could have been used to draw a curve.

 ### 3. Results View
 I would've liked to implemented a table which displayed the available solutions with some slick UI animations to enhance the experience.
 Unfortunately, I did not get the flow layout object to correctly configure and removed it from my final submission.
+This is the reason for the big white (purple) space at the bottom of the application.